Skip to content

 3. Ensure you have added plugin to whitebox: poetry add -e path/to/plugin.

-Finally, you would run test on whitebox using the following command:
+Finally, you would run test on whitebox using the following command within the backend dev container:

 make test